richardbunker/richardbunker/README.md

 - 👋 Hi, I’m @richardbunker
-- 👀 I’m interested in JavaScript, TypeScript, NodeJS, & ReactJS.
+- 👀 I’m interested in Go, PHP, TypeScript, Node.js, & React.js
-- 🌱 I’m currently learning NextJS full-stack development.
-- 💞️ I’m looking to collaborate on the tech I love: Inertia.js, TailwindCSS, React.js, & NEXT.js!
+- 💞️ Huge fan of DevOps, Terraform, and CI/CD
 - 📫 How to reach me @richardbunker_ on twitter!

 <!---